 4 – Learn about Faro’s history at the Museu Municipal

-One of the top things to do in Faro if you’re interested in history and old civilizations is visiting the Municipal Museum.
+One of the top things to do in Faro if you’re interested in history and old civilizations is to visit the Municipal Museum.

 The collection is closely linked to Faro’s history, since the time the city was called Ossonoba.
 It has artefacts from the pre-historic, Roman, Moorish and medieval periods, including a gallery of religious artworks and paintings from the 20th century.